Smoothing the migration path

 Solution - steps to the cloud

-The first step was an engagement with NOW Consulting (now Qrious), which performed a proof of concept to show that it was technically feasible to move from one platform to another while preserving the logic, processes and code of the data warehouse.
+The first step was an engagement with NOW Consulting, which performed a proof of concept to show that it was technically feasible to move from one platform to another while preserving the logic, processes and code of the data warehouse.
 “NOW delivered on that aspect successfully, then provided additional manpower for the actual migration,” says Griffiths.

 One of the major challenges faced was what he describes as ‘a hefty SQL Server’ hosting the existing data.
 “We just could not recreate a system of that size in Amazon; we couldn’t just lift and shift, so we needed a new solution in Redshift which was an unknown.”